oils-for-unix/oils/doc/oil-language-tour.md

 ### Pipelines

-Pipelines are a powerful method manipulating text:
+Pipelines are a powerful method manipulating data streams:

     ls | wc -l                       # count files in this directory find /bin -type f | xargs wc -l  # count files in a subtree

-Pipelines may manipulate (lines of) text, binary data, JSON, TSV, etc.  More on that below.
+The stream may contain (lines of) text, binary data, JSON, TSV, and more.
+Details below.

 ### Keywords for Using Variables